ogdenpm/intel80tools/readme.txt

 		as it makes global find / replace a lot easier.
 		It is a packed file of all of the source.
 The unpack.pl utility is used to unpack to individual files
+		Recent change is that the listing and object files are now created in separate directories.
+This makes the makefile more complex but makes finding files easier.
+Additionally debug versions of the application files are create in the obj directory and the map files in the list directory now have the local symbol detail.

 src\lib80\*.*	plm & asm recreated source for lib80
 		note the file lib80_all.plm is the file I personally use to edit